-Most law prof advice is stupid and doesn’t acknowledge the central importance of legal analysis skills.
-They focus on dumb bromides like “eat breakfast on exam day” and “masturbating the day before an exam is not bad luck.”
+It focuses on dumb bromides like “eat breakfast on exam day” and “masturbating the night before an exam is not bad luck.”

-Many refuse to tell you the various skills the final exam is testing you on, as if doing so is cheating somehow.
+Many profs refuse to tell you the various skills you must apply on the final exam–as if doing so is cheating somehow.

 (Remember, you paid up to $250,000 to teach yourself legal skills, not to be spoon fed by a professor!)

-So, anyway, like any full-of-himself writer, I complained about this in the pages of Above the Law.
+So, anyway, like any full-of-himself writer, I complained about crappy law school advice from profs in the pages of Above the Law, as a guest blogger.

-I specifically wanted to call out lawprofblawg (perhaps a name selected in homage to prawfsblawg) who writes this largely insipidadvice to law students, also in the pages of ATL.
+I specifically wanted to call out an anonymous author, lawprofblawg (perhaps a name selected in homage to prawfsblawg), who writes several largely insipid bits of so-called law school advice to law students, also in the pages of ATL.